Last updated on 2026-05-15

 The Marine Diesel Mechanics certificate program is designed to be completed within one academic year of full-time study.
 The program structure includes:

-• Access to a connected learning environment with technology requirements, including internet access and a laptop.
+- Access to a connected learning environment with technology requirements

 Featured Experiences

-• Hands-on training with marine systems, including electrical and hydraulic systems.
+- Hands-on training in various mechanical systems, including hydraulic and electrical systems.

 Career Options

-Graduates of the Marine Diesel Mechanics program can pursue various career opportunities in Canada, including:
+Graduates of the Marine Diesel Mechanics program can pursue a variety of career opportunities in Canada, including:

-• Marine Engineer/Oiler: Responsible for the operation and maintenance of machinery on ships.
+- Marine Engineer/Oiler: Works on the operation and maintenance of machinery on ships and boats.

-• Heavy Equipment Mechanic: Works on large machinery used in construction and other industries.
+- Heavy Equipment Mechanic: Repairs and maintains heavy machinery used in construction and other industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.